saulpw/visidata/README.md

 ## Features

 - explore .csv, .json, .h5 files
-    - can load 1k-1m rows slice of larger datasets
-    - slices are loaded on demand, so 100GB .csv files can be browsed instantly
-    - same for remote datasets like bigquery/redshift or via sqlalchemy to RDBMS
 - select and unselect rows by regex or python expression
 - sort rows by one or more columns
 - inner/outer/cross/diff join rows from multiple sheets by matching key columns